Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 I found no other vulnerabilities in this bin.
 But this is more than enough to get a shell.

-# Exploitation
+# EXPLOITATION

+tl;dr

+- create fake chunk size 0x420
+- free it to place libc pointers on stack
+- create overlapping chunks to read the pointers -> leak
+- setup 3 chunks, 2 free 1 malloced
+- with 3rd overwrite size of second
+- malloc 2nd and free it again to switch tcache
+- again use 3rd to change 2nd fw to __free_hook
+- overwrite __free_hook
+- free("/bin/sh")

 ## checksec

-if we run the checksec tool in our binary we see that pie is enabled and that there are no canaries and no full relro.
+if we run the checksec tool on our binary we see that pie is enabled and that there are no canaries and no full relro.

 ## libc